As shown in the photos, I developed a new version of the board by reducing its size to about half of the original one

 Programming pinouts, compatible with FTDI adapters

-Extra GPIOs, which can be used to control motors, sensors, or other peripherals
+Extra GPIOs, which can be used to control motors, sensors, or other peripherals.

 This makes it a great option for DIY home automation projects.